michaelbaril/bonsai/README.md

 * `withDepth($as = 'depth')`: will add a `depth` column (or whatever alias you provided) to your resulting models.
-* `withHeight($as = 'height')`: will add a `height` column (or whatever alias you provided) to your resulting models.
+* `withHeight($as = 'height')`: will add a `height` column (or whatever alias you provided) to your resulting models (will work only with Laravel 10+).

 ## Special trees